dennis-tra/nebula/README.md

 `*_neighbors.json` document is empty.
-This document would contain the full routing table information of each peer in the network which is quite a bit of data (~250MB for the Amino DHT as of April '23) and is therefore disabled by default.
+This document would contain the full routing table information of each peer in the network which is quite a bit of data (~250MB for the Amino DHT as of April '23) and is therefore disabled by default

+### Track Routing Table Information

 To populate the document, you'll need to pass the `--neighbors` flag to the `crawl` subcommand.

 ```shell